Juniper/libslax/INSTALL.md

 is enabled even without it.
 Use the "-d" option to "slaxproc" to get debug output.

-4. Make the images
+4. Make the images:

-    make
+    $ make

-5. Test the images
+5. Run the self-tests:

-    make test
+    $ make test

-6. Install the images
+6. Install the images:

-    sudo make install
+    $ sudo make install

 ## libslax configure Options